-Responsibility for this policy rests with the Library Board of Trustees.
-The Library Board of Trustees endorses the American Library Association’s Library Bill of Rights and the Freedom to Read and Freedom to View Statements.
+RFPL uses its Collection Management Policy to manage, develop, and maintain a collection of materials to support RFPL’s service goals as identified from time to time in the governing strategic plan (“Service Goals”).
+Responsibility for this policy rests with the Board.
+The Board endorses the American Library Association’s Library Bill of Rights and the Freedom to Read and Freedom to View Statements.

-Responsibility for implementing this policy and managing the collections of the library is delegated by the Board to the Library Director and Staff.
+The Board delegates responsibility for implementing this policy and managing RFPL’s collection to the Director and staff.

 1. Materials will be selected with an emphasis on: